josep-pujol/learning_ifd-dashboard/README.md

 ## Testing
-- Prototype code was written and tested using jasmine
+- Prototype code was written and tested using jasmine.
+Automatic tests include
+    - Tests several dates to ensure function formatDate provide appropiate formatting
+    - Test a call to the API and looks for key information in the response
-- All code used on the site has been tested to ensure everything is working as expected
+- All code used on the site has been manually tested to ensure everything is working as expected
 - Site viewed and tested in the following browsers:
   - Google Chrome
-  - Brave
+  - Microsoft Edge
   - Mozilla Firefox

 ## Contributing